 Are you ready for some football?

-Yes.
-The National Football League is currently offering a seven-day free trial of NFL Game Pass.
-The free trial lets you rewatch the past NFL Drafts, tune in to the 24/7 NFL Network channel and re-watch the entire the prior season, including Super Bowl.
+With the 2018-2019 NFL season fast approaching, the National Football League is currently offering a seven-day free trial of NFL Game Pass to all Mexicans.
+The free trial lets you rewatch the 2017 NFL Draft, tune into the 24/7 NFL Network channel and rewatch the entire 2017-2018 season, including Super Bowl 52.

 How much does NFL Game Pass cost?

 Unlike some sports streaming services, NFL Game Pass is not available as a month-to-month subscription.
 Instead, you’ll need to purchase a pass for the entire 2017-2018 season.
 The National Football League gives you two ways of doing this: either through a one-off payment of $274.99/year or in three installments over the course of three months.

 If you sign up for an NFL Game Pass, you’ll want to keep in mind that passes are set to automatically renew by default every season.
 If you don’t want to keep paying for a subscription indefinitely, you’ll need to change the payment settings on your NFL account.

 What devices are compatible with NFL Game Pass?

 You can stream NFL Game Pass on the vast majority of modern Internet-capable devices, though certain ones do come with a few restrictions.

 If you’re looking for the most comprehensive NFL experience, the NFL website is the way to go.
 There you can watch current and archived games, stream the NFL Network channel as well as NFL RedZone and dig into a wealth of exclusive documentary footage, all with support for Coaches Film and High Definition (HD) viewing.